-The Dundee Mountain Film Festival is the UK’s longest continuous running mountain film festival.
+The Dundee Mountain Film Festival is the UK’s longest continuous running mountain film festival (a record interrupted by Covid in 2020 and 2021).
 It showcases an international programme of speakers, as well as award winning films and exhibitions, mainly held in the Bonar Hall, Dundee.
 We will also have a full supporting exhibition of art, photography, trade and voluntary organisations stands and displays.

-The first Dundee Mountain Film Festival was staged in 1983 to raise funds for building the replacement bridge at Bachnagairn in memory of our friend Roy Tait, a member of the Grampian Club and Tayside Mountain Rescue Team.
+The first Dundee Mountain Film Festival was staged to raise funds for building the bridge at Bachnagairn in memory of our friend Roy Tait, a member of the Grampian Club and Tayside Mountain Rescue Team.